danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/09 Setup alerts on metrics for Azure Database for MySQL server Single Server/readme.md

    ![Image0150](Media/image0150.png)

-1. After 5 minutes the rule will generate the alert,
+1. After 5 minutes the rule will generate the alert

    Check your email inbox, you should have received an email as defined in the action